kubevirt/kubevirt/docs/cluster-configuration.md

 - `LiveMigrate` migrate the VM on eviction.
 - `External` block eviction and notify an external controller.

-`LiveMigrate` is the default behaviour.
+`LiveMigrate` is the default behaviour with multiple worker nodes, `None` on single worker clusters.

 ## VM state storage class